chef/chef-oss-practices/README.md

 All Chef projects operate under governance determined by the Chef OSS Practices Committee.
 These policies are documented under [Governance](governance.md), however *Teams* can have their own [policy for contribution](repo-management/project-required-setup.md#CONTRIBUTING.md), communication standards, etc. so long as those policies meet the base governance policy.

+We decide on the long term plan for projects through [Project planning](contributors/guide/project-planning.md) and our [triage and prioritization](contributors/guide/issue-triage.md) processes.

 ## Communicating With Us

 The [communication](communication/README.md) page lists communications channels such as chat, GitHub issues, mailing lists, conferences, etc.